gtvsrd/mylinks/README.md

 ## 💻 Project

-The Link Aggregator it's a Linktree-like app for powering creators that need to share their links to their audience; it's best used for a online visit-card type website.
+My Links it's a Linktree-like app for powering creators that need to share their links to their audience; it's best used for a online visit-card type website.

 It was based on the Rocketseat's DevLinks project, that is available on the Discover trail in app.rocketseat.com/dashboard (subscription required).